heritai/insightbank-churn-dashboard/README.md

 ## 🎯 Business Context

-**InsightBank** is a fictional mid-size retail bank grappling with the critical challenge of customer churn.
-Amidst escalating competition in the financial services sector, the bank aims to:
+**InsightBank** is a fictional mid-size retail bank addressing the critical challenge of customer churn.
+In the face of escalating competition in the financial services sector, the bank seeks to:

--   **Proactively identify at-risk customers** before they churn.
+-   **Proactively identify and engage at-risk customers.**
 -   **Effectively segment customers** for precise, tailored retention strategies.
 -   **Optimize marketing spend** by strategically targeting high-value, high-risk segments.
 -   **Enhance customer lifetime value** through data-driven insights.

-This dashboard powerfully showcases the transformative potential of **AI and machine learning** in elevating customer analytics and retention within the banking industry.
+This dashboard vividly demonstrates the transformative potential of **AI and machine learning** in elevating customer analytics and retention within the banking industry.

 ---